Perturbing Isoradial Triangulations: Variations of log-determinants

-Provided the two zones of support $\Omega_1$ and $\Omega$ are far enough apart, the matrix entries $\big[\mathcal{O}_\mathrm{cr}^{-1}\big]_{\uv \up} $ and $\big[\mathcal{O}_\mathrm{cr}^{-1}\big]_{\uq \uu} $ of the critical Green's function will only involve pairs of vertices with $|z_\mathrm{cr}(\uv) -z_\mathrm{cr}(\up) | \simeq d $ and $|z_\mathrm{cr}(\uq) -z_\mathrm{cr}(\uu) | \simeq d$.
+Provided the two zones of support $\Omega_1$ and $\Omega_2$ are far enough apart, the matrix entries $\big[\mathcal{O}_\mathrm{cr}^{-1}\big]_{\uv \up} $ and $\big[\mathcal{O}_\mathrm{cr}^{-1}\big]_{\uq \uu} $ of the critical Green's function will only involve pairs of vertices with $|z_\mathrm{cr}(\uv) -z_\mathrm{cr}(\up) | \simeq d $ and $|z_\mathrm{cr}(\uq) -z_\mathrm{cr}(\uu) | \simeq d$.
 Under these circumstances we may estimate the contributions made by these matrix entries using the asymptotic expansion \ref{SharpAsymptotics1} for the Green's function.

-It will be convenient to complete the deformed Delaunay graph $\uG_\epsilon$ to a weak Delaunay triangulation $\widehat{\uG}_\epsilon$ as discussed in Remark \ref{completion-triangulation}.
+It will be convenient to take a triangular completion $\widehat{\uG}_\epsilon$ of the deformed Delaunay graph $\uG_\epsilon$ as defined in Def.~\ref{CompletionTofG}.
+Likewise $\widehat{\uG}_{0^+}$ will be the completion of the limit graph $\uG_{0^+}$ induced from $\widehat{\uG}_\epsilon$.
 This will allow us to use the variational formulae \ref{PVarDelta} and \ref{PVarKahler} for the Laplace-Beltrami and K\"ahler operators.
 In general such a completion $\widehat{\uG}_\epsilon$ will not be unique.
-Nevertheless $\widehat{\uG}_\epsilon^\bullet= \uG_\epsilon$ and $\widehat{\uG}_{0^+}^\bullet = \uG_{0^+}$ regardless of the choice of completion, and by Remark \ref{completion-triangulation} the Laplace-Beltrami operator, K\"ahler operator, and the conformal Laplacian will not be affected this choice.
+Nevertheless the redactions satisfy $\widehat{\uG}_\epsilon^\bullet= \uG_\epsilon$ and $\widehat{\uG}_{0^+}^\bullet = \uG_\mathrm{cr}$ regardless of the choice of completion.
+The Laplace-Beltrami operator, K\"ahler operator, and the conformal Laplacian will not be affected by this choice, since the weights assigned by the operators to any chords, introduced by the completion, must vanish.